phorton1/Arduino-theClock3/docs/design.md

 in today's units is **0.994 meters**, so an ideal 1/2 second pendulum would have a length of **248.5 mm**.

-Our pendulum is designed to utilized **threads drilled and tapped** through a **lead fishing weight** and, by affixing that to the shaft via a threaded rod so that turning the weight will move it up or down, the pendulum can be adjusted.
+Our pendulum is designed to utilize **threads drilled and tapped** through a **lead fishing weight** and, by affixing that to the shaft via a threaded rod so that turning the weight will move it up or down, the pendulum can be adjusted.
 The wooden part also has an extension below the weight which contains the **metal magnet**